In Fortaleza, on the North East Coast of Brazil, the public school system only offers 4 hours of schooling per day.

-We work with children on a daily basis, filling up the school day by providing an extra 4 hours of classes to help children succeed through their education.
+We work with children on a daily basis, filling up the school day by providing an extra 4 hours of classes to help children succeed in their education.

-We have students in the morning who go to school in the afternoon and vice-versa.
+We have students in the morning who go to public school in the afternoon and vice-versa.

 It has taken many years to establish and develop CBC into what it is today.
-We actually began by working with street children but then changed our approach to help prevent children from spending time on the streets.
-Today, CBC is well respected by the community as and a center of hope and opportunity, committed to the welfare and needs of children.
+We began by working with street children but then changed our approach to help prevent children from spending time on the streets.
+Today, CBC is well respected by the community as a center of hope and opportunity, committed to the welfare and needs of children starting at age 7.

-We work with children from age 7, and have grown with our students to offer support all the way to the end of high school.
+We offer support all the way to the end of high school.
 In 2003 we celebrated the high school graduation of our first three students, the first in their community to ever achieve this level of education.

-There is also much more that we are ready to do to expand our services when the resources become available to do so.
-These include pre-school care, vocational training and small business development.
+There is also much more that we are ready to do to expand our services when the resources become available.
+Including vocational training and small business development.
 In the meantime our goal is to increase the student and staff numbers and expand our current facility so that we can help 500 children everyday.
 Our waiting lists are full and we need your help!